GeoVision-Lab/ship_barge_detection/README.md

 ## 2. Gathering Satellite images and Labeled Json Data

-Follow the link to download raw data [link] or put your data on these folders.
+Follow the link to download raw data from [Tellus Satellite Challenge](https://signate.jp/competitions/153) or put your data on these folders.
 At the end your files should look like this:

 ```
 raw_data